DataDog/documentation/content/en/synthetics/guide/app-that-requires-login.md

 If your website uses SSO for login, input your application's URL as the starting URL of your browser test.
 The test performs the required redirections as part of the first default **Navigate to URL** step.

 Some SSO providers might detect Datadog's browser tests as bots and prevent them from logging in, for example, by adding a reCAPTCHA.
-If that is your case, consider reaching out to your SSO provider to see if it is possible to turn off bot detection when [identifying requests as coming from Synthetic browser tests][3] (for example, for a specific set of credentials, Synthetic tests specific headers, etc.) for testing purposes.
+If that is your case, consider reaching out to your SSO provider to see if it is possible to turn off bot detection when [identifying requests as coming from Synthetic browser tests][3] (such as for a specific set of credentials or Synthetic tests specific headers) for testing purposes.

 An alternative would be to use a non-SSO approach and leverage a regular username and password combination to go through login.